-- (a) The maximum gross floor area of all buildings on the site used for any activity, other than discretionary retail, restaurant and cafe activities, and those activities listed above shall be 100m2: - (b) No goods, materials or equipment shall be stored outside a building; and - (c) All manufacturing, altering, repairing, dismantling or processing of any goods or articles shall be carried out within a building.
+- (a) The maximum gross floor area of all buildings on the site used for any activity, other than discretionary retail, restaurant and cafe activities, and those activities listed above shall be 100m2-; - (b) No goods, materials or equipment shall be stored outside a building; and - (c) All manufacturing, altering, repairing, dismantling or processing of any goods or articles shall be carried out within a building.

-ii Setback from Roads
+iii Setback from Roads

-- In the Low Density Residential Zone the minimum setback from road boundaries of any building, other than garages, shall be 4.5m. - In the High Density Residential Zone the minimum setback from road boundaries of any building and/or outdoor storage, shall be 4.5m as measured to buildings at ground level and/or above ground level but not to underground structures provided no below-ground level building or structure within the setback is visible from the ground level.
+- (α)• In the Low Density Residential Zone Tthe minimum setback from road boundaries of any building, other than garages, shall be 4.5m. - -In the High Density Residential Zone the minimum setback from road boundaries of any building and/or outdoor storage, shall be 4.5m as measured to buildings at ground level and/or above ground level but not to underground structures provided no below-ground level building or structure within the setback is visible from the ground level., any parking and outdoor storage located in the setback shall be screened from view from public roads.

-In the High Density Residential Zone, any parking located in the setback shall be screened from view from public roads.
+(B)• In the High Density Residential Zone, any parking and outdoor storage located in the setback shall be screened from view from public roads.

-iii Setback from Internal Boundaries
+iviii Setback from Internal Boundaries